ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 The qualitative criteria are set out in a questionnaire covering areas relating to composition of the Board Committee, its roles and responsibilities, conduct of meetings and access to information.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000054_c51eed9e0732d2e70b20f0c839e7e45dfe9113aa3ef02be79be6ba8a83e575db.png)
+**Description**: The image contains two lines of text, with "CORPORATE" on top and "GOVERNANCE" below, both written in a serif font and a muted purple color.

 ## Individual Director Evaluation Criteria